unyt-org/uix/docs/manual/03 JSX.md

 > [!NOTE]
 > UIX uses a custom JSX flavor called [JUSIX](https://github.com/unyt-org/jusix)
 > which allows writing reactive code in a less verbose way.
+> In order for that to work, make sure to have the [Deno for UIX](https://github.com/unyt-org/deno) selected as your Deno runtime.

 ## Creating elements